Shibari (Japanese Rope Bondage)

 In practice

 A session may range from a single decorative chest harness to elaborate full-body ties or suspensions, in which the bound partner is partly or fully lifted from the ground.
 Participants frequently describe a meditative, trance-like absorption.
 The arousal and satisfaction are reported to come from the helplessness, the steady pressure of the rope, the visual presentation, and the concentrated, attentive exchange between partners rather than from any single act.
-The bound partner's body and responses guide the pace throughout.
+The bottom's body and responses guide the pace throughout, and specific positional ties such as the hogtie sit within the same vocabulary.

 Psychology

-The appeal draws on themes of trust, surrender, control, and mindfulness.
-For the bottom, the deliberate release of control can be deeply calming, sometimes described as a "rope space" akin to a flow state; for the top, the focus is on careful, attentive craftsmanship and reading the partner's body.
-These dynamics situate shibari within the broader psychology of consensual dominance and submission and of bondage more generally, an interest the empirical literature consistently finds to be common and benign rather than pathological.
+The appeal draws on themes of trust, surrender, control and mindfulness.
+For the bottom, the deliberate release of control can be calming, sometimes described as a "rope space" akin to a flow state; for the top, the focus is on careful craftsmanship and reading the partner's body.
+These dynamics place shibari within the broader psychology of consensual dominance and submission and of bondage more generally, an interest the empirical literature consistently finds common and benign rather than pathological.
+The Australian national survey by Richters et al. (2008) concluded that for most participants BDSM is a sexual interest or subculture, not a symptom of past abuse or of difficulty with conventional sex.

 Prevalence & culture